isthattyler/LandingPage/README.md

 ## Fork

-This site is forked from [Dinesh Pandiyan](https://flexdinesh.github.io)
+This site is forked from [Dinesh Pandiyan](https://flexdinesh.github.io).

+This version changes color every time the site is refreshed.

 ## GitHub Pages